mavryk-network/taquito/website/versioned_docs/version-20.0.0/multisig_doc.md

 ## What is the multisig contract?
 A multisig contract is a smart contract that allows a group of users to agree and control different actions executed through the contract.

-The multisig contract in the `tezos-client` allows three actions:
+The multisig contract in the `mavkit-client` allows three actions:
-- the receiving of tez through the default entrypoint
+- the receiving of mav through the default entrypoint
-- the transfer of tez stored in the contract to a given address
+- the transfer of mav stored in the contract to a given address
 - the update of the participants to the multisig contract

 > Note:
-> Only the first action is not subject to the agreement of the participants, anybody can send tez to the contract
+> Only the first action is not subject to the agreement of the participants, anybody can send mav to the contract

-In order to transfer tez or to change the participants of the multisig contract, a transaction must be sent to the contract.
+In order to transfer mav or to change the participants of the multisig contract, a transaction must be sent to the contract.
 The transaction must include a payload and a list of signatures generated from the payload, and the length of the list must match or exceed the current threshold stored in the contract storage.

 The storage of the contract includes also a counter that is incremented at every successful transaction to prevent operations from being replayed.

 ## Using the `transfer` entrypoint
-The multisig contract allows the participants to send a Michelson lambda along with a payload, for example, to authorize the transfer of a certain amount of tez to an implicit account.
+The multisig contract allows the participants to send a Michelson lambda along with a payload, for example, to authorize the transfer of a certain amount of mav to an implicit account.
 This operation requires multiple steps:
-- Writing a lambda in Michelson that will forge an operation to transfer the tez to the provided address
+- Writing a lambda in Michelson that will forge an operation to transfer the mav to the provided address
 - Writing the nested pair that will include the different values required by the contract
 - Packing the Michelson value created in the previous step
 - Having the participants of the contract sign the packed value